fle/fle.github.io/sources/009-an-efficient-git-workflow-for-mid-long-term-ptojects.rst

 Conclusion
 -----------

-Of course, there several GIT workflows which can be very efficient, but we found many advantages in working with this method, and no real issue:
+Of course, there are several GIT workflows which can be very efficient, but we found many advantages in working with this method, and no real issue:

-* Branch *master* is always clean and working well
+* Branch ``master`` is always clean and working well
 * Developers don't care about GIT whole workflow
+* We can fix stable branch without asking ourselves what happened on ``master`` since last release
-* We ensure a stable release contains new features and possible fixes
+* We ensure that each stable release contains new features and possible fixes
 * Always working with branches and using``-no-ff``option make history really clear !